SDL-mirror/SDL/README-amigaos4.txt

 Compositing renderer uses AmigaOS 4 graphics.library for accelerated drawing.
 However, blended lines and points are not accelerated since compositing doesn't support them.
 Compositing renderer currently supports only 32-bit bitmaps.
-If (Workbench) screenmode is 16-bit, color format conversion can slow things down.
+If (Workbench) screen mode is 16-bit, color format conversion can slow things down.

-It's possible to select the preferred renderer, like this:
+It's possible to select the preferred renderer before its creation, like this:

 SDL_SetHint(SDL_HINT_RENDER_DRIVER, name);

-where name is "software", "opengl" or "compositing"
+where name is "software", "opengl" or "compositing".

 It's possible to enable VSYNC with: